 Properly sanding hardwood floors increases the life span of your floor and the lasting quality of the finish.
-Whether you’re finishing, refinishing, going to hire a contractor or attempt to DIY, you’ll want to succeed the first time.
-In this post, you’ll get a high-level overview about what it takes to sand hardwood floors, the risks involved, how to prepare, and what you should know about renting sanders.
+Whether you’re finishing, refinishing, going to hire a contractor or attempt to DIY, you will want to succeed the first time.

 Sanding Hardwood Floors: DIY or Hire a Contractor?